joncox123/MotoButtons/ConstructionGuide/readme.md

 ### Solder Wires to Buttons and Button LEDs
 Make sure the buttons are rotated so that the two shorter leads face inward.
 These are the LED negative (-) pins that you will connect to ground.
 Solder wires to each of the button leads, except **bridge the two short LED leads together by soldering both with a single ground wire (see photos).**

+Also, you may want to put a piece of heat shrink tubing over the bottom most LED wire for Button B. This can prevent it from shorting out on either the microcontroller or the other pins on the button.
+If you don't have a small diameter piece of heat shrink, you can put a bit of electrical tape around it.

 <img src="Photos/SolderButtonWires.jpg" alt="all wires soldered to buttons and joystick" width="600"/>

 ## Solder All Wires to Microcontroller